android/compose-samples/JetNews/README.md

 The data in the sample is static, held in the `com.example.jetnews.data` package.

-### UI testing
+### Instrumented and Robolectric tests

+UI tests can be run on device/emulators or on JVM with Robolectric.

-Run UI tests from Android Studio or with the `./gradlew connectedCheck` command.
+* To run Instrumented tests use the "Instrumented tests" run configuration or run the `./gradlew connectedCheck` command.
+* To run tests with Robolectric use the "Robolectric tests" run configuration or run the `./gradlew testDebug` command.

 ## License

 ```
-Copyright 2020 The Android Open Source Project
+Copyright 2021 The Android Open Source Project

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.